ibm-cloud-docs/power-iaas/set-full-linux.md

       - acl localnet src 192.168.0.0/16: the IP ranges of the IBM private network that the proxy will accept.
       - acl ibmprivate dst 161.26.0.0/16 and acl ibmprivate dst 166.8.0.0/14: the IP ranges of the IBM networks this proxy will be going to, this is the location of the RHEL satellite servers and SLES RMT servers.
       - acl SSL_ports port 443 8443 : Ports used for communication with RHEL satellite servers and SLES RMT servers.
       - http_port 3128: the port that will be listening for squid.
-This will be used as the communication port from your Power Systems Virtual Server VM to the squid proxy.
+This will be used as the communication port from your {{site.data.keyword.powerSys_notm}} VM to the squid proxy.

       ```text
       # Recommended minimum configuration: